* U.S. dollar helped by strong private sector jobs data

 The ADP report comes two days ahead of the government’s nonfarm payroll report, a measure of the labor market that is more comprehensive and includes both public and private sector employment.

-Analysts are looking for 196,000 jobs to have been added in December, along with a rise in private payrolls of 195,000.
+Analysts are looking for a 196,000 jobs to have been added in December, and a rise in private payrolls of 195,000.
 Friday’s report may provide more clues as to how quickly the U.S Federal Reserve will cut back on its bond-buying program this year.

-Against a basket of six major currencies, the dollar reached a six-week high of 81.048 and was last up 0.1 percent on the day at 80.934.
+The dollar index, which tracks the greenback against a basket of six major currencies, reached a six-week high of 81.048 and was last up 0.1 percent on the day at 80.928.

-The dollar also firmed against the euro, with the single currency last trading 0.1 percent lower at $1.3504.
+The dollar also firmed against the euro, with the single currency last trading 0.2 percent lower at $1.3594.
+On Thursday, the euro will likely be swayed by the European Central Bank’s monthly policy meeting.

 Action in European trade centered around the Swedish crown, hurt by minutes from the central bank’s last meeting that were read as leaving room for more cuts in interest rates.